 Co:Writer® Universal Extension for Chrome™ helps you write with proper grammar and spelling using topic-specific vocabulary.
-It integrates with the Chrome™ browser for word prediction and speech recognition just about anywhere you write online including Google Drive™, blogs, social networks and email.
+It integrates with the Chrome™ browser for word prediction and speech recognition just about anywhere you write online including Google Drive™, Microsoft Word, blogs, Learning Management Systems, testing, social networks, and email.

 Try it for free and see if it works for you.
 Pricing and more information can be viewed at https://cowriter.com

 As letters are typed, Co:Writer predicts the intended word with a selection of word suggestions using powerful grammar-smart word prediction.
 These suggestions can be read aloud by moving the cursor over the words.
 Selecting the intended word places it into the built-in writing document.
 For feedback while writing (and after writing) built-in text to speech can be used to read letters, words, sentences, and any selected text.
 If the microphone is chosen, you can speak and we'll convert your speech into text.